kaust-library-systems/pyIRTS/README.md

 # pyIRTS - Python IRTS Harvest System

 A Python implementation of the IRTS (Institutional Research Tracking System) metadata harvesting system.
-This system harvests research publication metadata from multiple academic sources and manages it in a standardized Dublin Core format with full version control.
+This system harvests research publication metadata from multiple academic sources and manages it in a standardized Dublin Core format with full version control using SQLite.

 ## Features